nrkno/sofie-core/packages/documentation/docs/for-developers/for-blueprint-developers/ab-playback.md

 # AB Playback

 :::caution
 This page talks about various sections that are in NRK's blueprints which are not yet public.
-Other blueprints (such as those from [TV2](https://github.com/tv2/sofie-blueprints-inews)) make use of AB playback, but may not match up completely with what is documented here.
+Other blueprints (such as those from [TV 2 Danmark](https://github.com/tv2/sofie-blueprints-inews)) make use of AB playback, but may not match up completely with what is documented here.
 We are looking into pushing more of this logic into Sofie to aid reusability.
 :::

-AB Playback is a common technique for clip playback.
+_AB Playback_ is a common technique for clip playback.
 The aim is to be able to play multiple clips back to back, alternating which player is used for each clip.
 At first glance it sounds simple to handle, but it quickly becomes complicated when we consider the need to allow users to run adlibs and that the system needs to seamlessly update pre-programmed clips when this happens.

 To avoid this problem, we take an approach of simply labelling pieces as needing an AB assignment and leaving timeline objects to have some unresolved values during the ingest blueprint operations, and use the `onTimelineGenerate` blueprint function to do the assignment and modify the timeline as needed at the time of playout.